As you spend 10 minutes to cast this spell, you can see and hear a location or a particular creature that is within 2 kilometers.

 |Body part, lock of hair, bit of nail, or the like||−10|

-On a failed save, the spell creates an invisible sensor within 2 meters of the target.
+On a failure, you create an invisible sensor within 2 meters of the creature.
 You can see and hear through the sensor as if you were there.
-The sensor moves with the target, remaining within 2 meters of it for the duration.
+The sensor moves with the creature, remaining within 2 meters of it for the duration.
 A creature that can see invisible objects sees the sensor as a luminous orb about the size of your fist, though it can’t be attacked or otherwise interacted with.